Skip to main content

 Abstract

-Discussions of sample-based music as found within academic literature traditionally operate as single authored documents, despite the frequency of multi-genre content found within this repertoire, enabled so via sampling.
-This article builds a case for a new inclusive approach applicable within future analyses, commentaries and communications of such works.
-This new approach is justified by highlighting repertoire that embeds samples from different genres, times and cultures, that inherently calls upon a wide variety of disciplinary expertise, to attend to these disparate interior contents.
-Multi-voice commentary is an approach that includes insider voices to speak to the assorted content within sample-based music, building a reception network that by process runs counter to single authorial modes, broadening the narrative and storytelling around sample-based music and its inherited musical lineage.
-A case is made as to why certain sample-based music works are most in need of this new approach, based on situations of ‘sampling up’, ‘down’ or ‘sideways’ which are directional acquisition tendencies developed from Laura Nadar’s anthropological concept of ‘studying up’ and Robert Walser’s writings on “appropriations from below” based on the social climbing missions of “raising the artistic level of rock”.
-Theoretical concepts from Stanley Fish’s model of ‘Interpretive communities’ and Roland Barthes’s essay ‘The Death of the Author’ are also brought into this discussion to further the case for a multiplicity of readings for one work and its sample-based interior.
+Discussions of sample-based music are traditionally single-authored, despite the frequency of multi-genre content found within this repertoire.
+This article builds a case for a new approach for future analyses, justified by highlighting repertoire that embeds samples from different genres, times, and cultures and that calls upon a variety of disciplinary expertise to attend to these disparate contents.
+Multi-voice commentary is an approach that includes insider voices to speak to the content of sample-based music, building a reception network that runs counter to single authorial modes, broadening the narrative around sample-based music and its lineage.
+Certain sample-based works are most in need of this new approach, based on situations of ‘sampling up’, ‘down’, or ‘sideways’, tendencies developed from Nader’s concept of ‘studying up’ and Walser’s writings on ‘appropriations from below’.
+Theoretical ideas from Fish and Barthes are also brought into this discussion to further the case for a multiplicity of readings.

 Citation